-The APIs that form API networks require greater visibility regarding API condition, real-time insights, and more in-depth information about each API to deliver better digital experience.
+The APIs that form API networks require greater visibility regarding API conditions, real-time insights, and more in-depth information about each API to deliver a better digital experience.
 These items will help proactively identify the issues, diagnose the problem, and prevent any more significant loss.

 The MuleSoft Anypoint Monitoring platform provides API visibility using dashboards, event-driven alerting and functional monitoring, logging systems, and a visualizer to help the developer and operational team continuously get feedback from the APIs and thereby ensuring reliability and stability.

 The dashboards in Anypoint Monitoring help users understand how the APIs are performing, consumed, and utilized in various environments.
 Anypoint Monitoring provides the default built-in dashboards and customizable dashboards for advanced analytics.
 The dashboards provide the operational and transactional metrics on the APIs.
 Operational and development teams use the dashboards to identify bottlenecks, diagnose issues, and prescribe solutions to behavior that negatively impacts the state and performance of the API.

 The built-in dashboards contain graphs, charts, and single-stat tables, which provide an aggregate view of the API usage, utilization, and performance.
 They also give an overall count on inbound calls, outbound responses, the number of failures on the API calls, and JVM and infrastructure metrics.